iRB-Lab/py-ga-VRPTW/README.md

 deap.tools.selRoulette(individuals, k)
 ```

-Selects `k` individuals from the input individuals using `k` spins of a roulette.
+selects `k` individuals from the input individuals using `k` spins of a roulette.
 The selection is made by looking only at the first objective of each individual.
 The list returned contains references to the input individuals.

 **Parameters:**